WildAid/wildaid.github.io/_posts/build_fdn/2020-06-09-Setup-Commandline-for-Realm-Import.md

 The commandline interface to import the Realm app code is called "realm-cli".
 We will set this up in this step, then import all the Realm code in the next step.

 1. realm-cli setup
-   1. Install realm-cli - follow the instructions for manual install or `npm` install at <A HREF="https://docs.mongodb.com/realm/deploy/realm-cli-reference/" target="_blank">https://docs.mongodb.com/realm/deploy/realm-cli-reference</A><BR><BR>
+   1. Install realm-cli - follow the instructions for manual install or `npm` install at <A alt="cli install link" HREF="https://docs.mongodb.com/realm/deploy/realm-cli-reference/" target="_blank">https://docs.mongodb.com/realm/deploy/realm-cli-reference</A><BR><BR>
    1. Connect your commandline with Realm using `realm-cli login` and the values from the template for "API Public Key" and "API Private Key":<BR>
    - `realm-cli login --api-key="API_Public_Key" --private-api-key="API_Private_Key"`<BR><BR>
       It has worked when the output is <BR>`you have successfully logged in as PUBLIC_API_KEY`<BR><BR>